 Track legal spend in real-time and streamline your legal operations.
 Legal spend management can help your in-house legal team make informed decisions regarding budget allocation and the performance of external resources.

-You are in the middle of a key, strategic legal matter, things are progressing well albeit a little intense, and your law firm is providing you with high quality advice.
+You are in the middle of a key, strategic legal matter, things are progressing well albeit a little intense, and your outside counsel or law firm is providing you with high quality advice.
 Without notice, your General Counsel asks you to report on costs to date.
 After you scramble to gather up all the invoices from your inbox and hastily put an Excel spreadsheet together, you are horrified to discover that you are 300% over budget.
 Again.

 CFO to General Counsel: Can you please provide an estimate of year-to-date Legal Department costs?
 And how does that compare to this time last year?